davedelong/DDMathParser/README.markdown

 - `<<` - bitwise left shift
 - `>>` - bitwise right shift

+### Implicit Multiplication

+The parser recognizes implicit multiplication.
+For example, we can write `3(4)` and understand that the answer should be `12`.
+Implicit multiplication is applied when a number, variable, or closing parenthesis are followed by either a number, variable, function, or opening parenthesis.

+A full explanation of how the implicit multiplication is handled is in the source of `DDMathStringTokenizer.m`.

 ### Built-in functions

 In addition to the functions defined by the operators above, the following functions are built in: